 - 1. Select an ephemeral elliptic curve key pair (k, R) with $R = (x_R, y_R)$ associated with the elliptic curve domain parameters T established during the setup procedure.
 Generate the key pair using the key pair generation primitive specified in Section 3.2.1. - 2.
 Decide whether or not to represent R using point compression according to the convention established during the setup procedure.
-Convert R to an octet string \overline{R} using the conversion routine specified in Section 2.3.3.
-Decide whether or not to represent R using point compression according to the convention established during the setup procedure. - 3.
+Convert R to an octet string $\overline{R}$ using the conversion routine specified in Section 2.3.3. - 3.
 Decide whether to use the elliptic curve Diffie-Hellman primitive or the elliptic curve cofactor Diffie-Hellman primitive according to the convention established during the setup procedure.
-Use one of the chosen Diffie-Hellman primitives specified in Section 3.3 to derive a shared secret field element $z \in \mathbb{F}q$ from the ephemeral secret key k and V's public key Q_V obtained during the key deployment procedure.
+Use the chosen Diffie-Hellman primitive specified in Section 3.3 to derive a shared secret field element $z \in \mathbb{F}q$ from the ephemeral secret key k and V's public key $Q_V$ obtained during the key deployment procedure.
 If the Diffie-Hellman primitive outputs "invalid", output "invalid" and stop.

-Decide whether to use the "standard" elliptic curve Diffie-Hellman primitive or the elliptic curve cofactor Diffie-Hellman primitive according to the convention established during the setup procedure. - 4.
-Convert $z \in \mathbb{F}q$ to an octet string Z using the conversion routine specified in Section 2.3.5. - 5.
-Use the key derivation function KDF established during the setup procedure to generate keying data K of length enckeylen + mackeylen octets from Z and $[SharedInfo_1]$.
+- 4. Convert $z \in \mathbb{F}q$ to an octet string Z using the conversion routine specified in Section 2.3.5. - 5.
+Use the key derivation function KDF established during the setup procedure to generate keying data K of length enckeylen + mackeylen octets from Z and $[SharedInfo_1]$ .
 If the key derivation function outputs "invalid", output "invalid" and stop. - 6.
 Parse the leftmost enckeylen octets of K as an encryption key EK and the rightmost mackeylen octets of K as a MAC key MK.
 If symmetric encryption method is XOR and backwards compatibility mode is not selected, then instead parse the rightmost enckeylen octets of K as an encryption key EK and the leftmost mackeylen octets of K as a MAC key MK. - 7.
 Use the encryption operation of the symmetric encryption scheme ENC established during the setup procedure to encrypt M under EK as ciphertext EM.
 If the encryption scheme outputs "invalid", output "invalid" and stop. - 8.
 Use the tagging operation of the MAC scheme MAC established during the setup procedure to compute the tag D on $EM \parallel [SharedInfo_2]$ under MK.
 If the MAC scheme outputs "invalid", output "invalid" and stop. - 9.
-Output $C = (\overline{R} \parallel , EM \parallel , D)$.
-Optionally, the ciphertext may be output as $C = \overline{R} \parallel EM \parallel D$.
+Output $C = (\overline{R}, EM, D)$ .
+Optionally, the ciphertext may be output as $C = \overline{R} \parallel EM \parallel D$ .